 We recommend considering the above sections and the submission guidance prior to submitting.

-Submissions will be considered by the editorial team for publication in line with the editorial focus of the journal and relevance to the osteopathic profession.
+Submissions will be considered by the editorial team for publication in line with the editorial focus of the journal and its relevance to the osteopathic profession.
 If required, the editorial team may seek external views to confirm accuracy, relevance and appropriateness for publication in the professional journal.

-Only if a submission meet these criteria will it be considered for publication.
+Only if a submission meets these criteria will it be considered for publication.
 If appropriate we may suggest alternative outlets for some types of content, such as the iO website or other relevant professional, social and media outlets.